jessemc98/react-motion-menu/README.md

 {
   iconSrc: String matching the src of the icon for the button,
   alt: String which is used as the alternative text for the button icon,
-  onClick: function which is called when the button is clicked }
+  onClick: Function which is called when the button is clicked }
 ```